Skip to content

 • The node is labeled “Pasted from Clipboard.”

-When you copy files from Windows Explorer or macOS Finder and paste into ArcBrush:
+When you copy files from Windows Explorer, macOS Finder, or your Linux file manager and paste into ArcBrush:

 • Each image file creates an Image In node.